emoney17/single-gpu-passthrough/README.md

 - 16GB RAM

 ## Part 1 BIOS Config
-Before starting, make sure your BIOS is up to date.
+**Before starting, make sure your BIOS is up to date.**
+I ran into a lot of problems setting this up and most of them were fixed by updating...

 Then make sure virtualization is enabled in your BIOS.
 - IOMMU Enabled
 - SVM Enabled